22nd June 2021

 The number of people who died from breast cancer worldwide in 2020.

-In 2020, more than 53,000 people were diagnosed with breast cancer in the UK, making it the second most common cancer overall.
+In 2020, almost 54,000 people were diagnosed with breast cancer in the UK, making it the second most common cancer overall.
 In recent years, immunotherapy has become an important weapon in the arsenal against breast cancer, but many patients still fail to respond to the treatment.
 Dr Gertraud Orend and her team have now found that the reason so many patients don’t respond might not be the tumour itself, but the tissue that surrounds it – the extracellular matrix.

 Dr Orend and her team have found that tenascin-C, a molecule found in the extracellular matrix, guides immune cells away from the tumour, preventing them from detecting and destroying the cancer cells.
 Excitingly, they have now found a way to stop this from happening and increase the number of immune cells reaching the tumour, resulting in reduced tumour growth and slowing down the spread of the disease.